AsilHQ/kahf-browser-core-experimental/components/brave_ads/core/internal/account/utility/refill_confirmation_tokens/README.md

 Return [confirmations](../../confirmations/README.md).

-Issue confirmation tokens that Brave Rewards users redeem for viewing ad impressions, clicking on ads, etc.
+Issue confirmation tokens that Kahf Rewards users redeem for viewing ad impressions, clicking on ads, etc.

 Please add to it!